pins/tutorials/Exercise1/README.md

 ```

-If you see the following message, SONiC/PINS has gone into a critical state.
+If you see the following message, SONiC/PINS has gone into a critical state and will not accept any writes until the device is rebooted:

 ```